 Child Studies and Youth Development Minor

-For more information, please contact the Department of Family Studies and Social Work, 101 McGuffey Hall or call 513-529-2323.
+For more information, please contact the Department of Family Science and Social Work, 101 McGuffey Hall or call 513-529-2323.

 (18 semester hours)